GianlucaVeschi/RandomUsersApp/README.md

 I mostly pushed my commits directly into the `:feature` branch, but for the database creation I created a new branch called `:implement_database`.
 If I had more time I would have done the same for pagination.

-I didn't feel stressed during the coding challenge, I had plenty of time to dig in into old projects and medium articles.
-Furthermore, I am going through a lot of coding challenges and I am taking each and one of them as a learning opportunity, so I am definitely looking forward to your feedback!
+I always take coding challenges as a learning opportunity, so I am definitely looking forward to your feedback!

 # Workflow ⏳
 - Read Instructions :heavy_check_mark: